nehamoopen/tsurudokan/docs/index.md

 # Welcome

-This site contains resources for karate and kobudo.
+This site contains resources for karate, following the JKF Wadokai standard.